PrataapMS/django_tutorial/Commands.md

 $ python manage.py shell
 ```

-## Command to check query generated while performing query from
+## Command to check query generated while performing query from django dbshell
+*below represents an example which prints the sql query generated for a query perfrmed from django model interface
 ```bash
 from django.db import connection from django.db import reset_queries